Stability and Fourier-Mukai Transforms on Higher Dimensional Elliptic Fibrations: Introduction

 In Section \ref{subsection-reflexive}, we study the condition of $H^{-1}(E)$ being torsion-free and reflexive when $E$ is a 2-term complex with cohomology sitting at degrees $-1$ and $0$.
 We show that, when $\sigma$ is a polynomial stability of type W1, this condition is an open property for flat families of $\sigma$-semistable complexes.
 As a consequence, we construct an open immersion from a moduli stack of polynomial stable complexes on $X$ to a moduli stack of stable sheaves on $Y$ in Theorem \ref{thm_a}.
 And, as a byproduct of the machinery we develop in Section \ref{subsection-reflexive}, we show that objects in the category $\mathfrak{D}$ described in \cite[Section 7.2]{BMTI} form moduli stacks, whether they are of types (a), (b) or (c).
 In Theorem \ref{theorem5}, we show that a particular class of objects in $\mathfrak D$ of type (c) occur as the stable objects with respect to a polynomial stability.

-In Theorem \ref{thm1} of Section \ref{moduli2}, we construct an equivalence of categories between a category $\mathcal{C}_X$ of 2-term complexes on $X$ and a category $\mathcal{C}_Y$ of torsion-free sheaves on $Y$.
+In Theorem \ref{thm1} of Section \ref{moduli2}, we construct an equivalence of categories between a category $\mathcal{C}_X$ of 2-term complexes on $X$ and a category $\mathcal{C}_Y'$ of torsion-free sheaves on $Y$.
 This theorem describes the objects in $D(X)$ and $D(Y)$ that we need to add in order to turn the aforementioned open immersion of stacks into an isomorphism of stacks.

 Finally, in Section \ref{pure}, we consider torsion-free sheaves on $X$ that are taken to codimension-1 sheaves on $Y$ under Fourier-Mukai transformations.
-Again, we generalise the threefold result \cite[Corollary 5.9]{Lo5}, so that we have an equivalence between the category of line bundles of fibre degree 0 on $X$, and the category of line bundles supported on sections of $\hat{\pi}$.
+Again, we generalise the threefold result \cite[Corollary 5.9]{Lo5}, so that we have an equivalence between the category of line bundles of fibre degree 0 on $X$, and the category of line bundles supported on sections of $\widehat{\pi}$.
 These results resemble some of the results obtained using the spectral approach due to Friedman-Morgan-Witten, but do not make use of Fitting ideals.

+We note that, although the conditions we impose on the Fourier-Mukai transforms we consider (properties (i) through (vi) in Section \ref{section-setup1}) may seem artificial, they are all satisfied by the elliptic threefolds considered in \cite[Section 9]{BMef}, and also by the Weierstrass fibrations of any dimension considered in \cite{FMNT}.

 {\bf Acknowledgements.} We would like to thank Jungkai Chen for raising a question leading to this paper.
+We also thank the referee for the thorough review and useful comments and suggestions.
 W.Y.C. was supported by NSC grant 101-2628-M-002-003-MY4 and a fellowship from the Kenda Foundation.
 J.L.
 Would like to thank the Taida Institute for Mathematical Sciences and the National Center for Theoretical Sciences (North) for the hospitality throughout his visits, during which part of this work was completed.